Scholarships and Assistantships in Civil Engineering

 Full or part-time civil engineering juniors or seniors who are U.S. citizens or permanent residents and are in good academic standing with UTA are eligible for consideration for this $1,000 scholarship.

-A brief summary of the various types of graduate financial aid available for CE students is provided below:
+A brief summary of the various types of graduate financial aid available for CE students is provided below.
+For information on these opportunities and how to apply visit the UTA Financial Aid and Scholarships page.

 Departmental Scholarship